Procrastinating has become one of the main issues I have had to encounter over the past few years.

 Unfortunately, it is easier said than done when it comes to preventing yourself from doing it.

-That is because we as humans are programmed do so.
+That is because we as humans are programmed to do so.

-Whenever a task is too daunting, or quite frankly we can’t be bothered to work, we will procrastinate instead of doing something productive.
+Whenever a task is too daunting or we can’t be bothered to work, we procrastinate instead of doing something productive.

 The last one of those especially seems to be my downfall.

-But anyway, today I would like to go over some straightforward ways that you can implement into your life to stop you from losing concentration of your work.
+But anyway, today I would like to go over some straightforward ways that you can implement into your life to stop you from losing concentration on your work.